 Conclusion – so the Coup De Coeur Elan “shiok” or not?

 Without a doubt.
 Honestly, I think that this watch is underpriced.
-It boasts impressive specifications (sapphire crystal, Seiko NH35, interesting strap options) for its price, and has one of the most detailed designs I’ve seen in a sub-$300 SGD watch.
-In fact, I’ll say this – in my opinion, the Coup De Coeur Elan is the best watch money can buy in the sub-S$300 price category.
-To put things in perspective, the Elan is cheaper than a standard Daniel Wellington (S$309 MSRP) watch!
+It boasts impressive specifications (sapphire crystal, Seiko NH35, interesting strap options) for its price, and has one of the most detailed designs I’ve seen in a ~$300 SGD watch.
+In fact, I’ll say this – in my opinion, the Coup De Coeur Elan is the best watch money can buy in the S$300 price category.
+To put things in perspective, the Elan is around the same price as a standard Daniel Wellington (S$309 MSRP) watch!
 One of the best value propositions that I’ve had the opportunity to come across till date.

 View Coup De Coeur’s full selection of products here.